Woldingham Circular via Titsey Place walk

 6. St Mary, Oxted was slowly developed from the 12th to the 15thC, its sandstone tower being the oldest remaining structure.
 The church was extensively restored in Victorian times and contains some stained glass windows by the Pre-Raphaelite artist Burne-Jones.

-7. The Titsey Estate was built up by the Gresham family in Tudor times and later passed to the Leveson Gowers, ‘Leviathans of Wealth’ in the 19thC.
-It is now owned by a charitable trust and much of it is open to the public for walks.
+7. The Titsey Estate was built up by the Gresham family in Tudor times.
+In the 19thC it passed to the Leveson Gowers, ‘Leviathans of Wealth’.
+The estate is now owned by a charitable trust and much of it is open to the public for walks.

 8. This walk crosses the Greenwich Meridian in several places.
 A plaque shows where the NDW crosses it at the foot of the Titsey Plantation, but a metal bar at 0° longitude in the beer garden of the Botley Hill Farmhouse seems to have disappeared.